vnmrsharma/iAid/README.md

 1. Open Andriod Studio
 2. Download the zip code file and unzip it
 3. Run the code(Make sure you have flutter Installed)
-4. Use Cross platform ability to have a wider use
+4. Experience Cross platform ability to have a wider use

 ## Installation For Bot